Boys like, Girls like, Kids like

 Brief description of the issue

-A strong endorsement of gender stereotypes is associated with higher school dropout rates, for boys as well as for girls.
-We learn those stereotypes from a very young age, therefore they have to be broken down even at the elementary level if we want to give students all the chances they need to succeed in school.
-To do this, concrete activities aiming at deconstructing gender stereotypes can be very helpful and spark interesting discussion with your group.
+We learn gender stereotypes from a very young age, therefore they have to be broken down even at the elementary level if we want to give students all the chances they need to succeed in school.
+To do this, concrete activities aiming at breaking down gender stereotypes can be very helpful and spark interesting discussion with your group.
+Children who have a more flexible understanding of gender roles are more protected from misogynistic and masculinist ideas and online influencers.

 The Institute for Humane Education put together a short activity (around 30 minutes) to help younger children develop their critical thinking in regard of gender stereotypes, which they’ve already learned well before arriving at school.